mvolkmann/blog/src/htmx.md

 Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element or is inserted relative to an existing DOM element.
+(Replacing an HTML element with a new element is called transclusion.)

 Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.